-DAR AL-ARKAN PROPERTIES (REAL ESTATE) COMPANY - is a limited liability company, a wholly owned subsidiary, registered in Riyadh under the Commercial Registration No. 1010254063, dated 25/7/1429 H (corresponding to 28/7/2008 G).
+DAR AL ARKAN PROPERTIES COMPANY - (previously known as Dar Al Osool Company) is a closely held joint stock company, a wholly owned subsidiary, registered in Riyadh under the Commercial Registration No. 1010254063, dated 25/7/1429 H (corresponding to 28/7/2008 G).
 It operates in development and acquisition of commercial and residential real estate.
 It provides management, operation and maintenance of residential and commercial buildings and public facilities.